-This calendar provides important dates to help graduate students plan and carry out their graduate programs.
+The academic calendar provides important dates to help graduate students plan and carry out their graduate programs.
 The academic calendar includes important deadlines which should be noted early in the semester or academic year.
 Graduate student work should be planned so as to meet the posted deadlines.
 Failure to do so may result in a delay of graduation, incorrect course enrollment, or other errors which may affect a student's academic plans.
-The academic calendar may be found at www.oar.uiuc.edu/calndr.html.
+The academic calendar is located on the Admissions and Records' Web site.

 The dates on the academic calendar are subject to change, and students are advised to contact their graduate adviser, the Student Academic Affairs Office, or the Graduate College to verify deadlines.
-The Graduate College is located at 204 Coble Hall, 801 S. Wright Street, Urbana, IL 61801.
+The Graduate College is located at 204 Coble Hall, 801 South Wright Street, Urbana, IL 61801.